-Otter Bookbinding was established in 1993 by Marysa de Veer, and has a main workshop in Midhurst, West Sussex and a collection/delivery point in Woking Surrey, UK.
-The Bindery is committed to keeping the tradition of craft bookbinding alive while also taking advantage of modern approaches to design, layout and print.
+Otter Bookbinding was established in 1993 by Marysa de Veer, and has her workshop in Midhurst.
+The bindery is committed to keeping the tradition of craft bookbinding alive while also taking advantage of modern approaches to design, layout and print.
 We are a small, family business which enables us to offer a high level of personal service and attention.

 "I just got back from a lovely long birthday weekend with my Dad.
 The book is so much more beautiful than I could imagine.
 Everything from the colour combination, the lovely red ribbon, gold embossing and the print quality on the beautiful textured paper - I love it!
 And as you can imagine my Dad was incredibly emotional and poured over it for hours.
 All the hard work that went into collecting the content couldn't have been represented in more of a beautiful physical object that we'll all treasure for ever so thank you, thank you, thank you!

 The majority of our business comes from repeat customers and word of mouth - a testament to the quality of our work and the high priority that we put into meeting customer needs.
 The bindery has featured in local press and BBC Southern Counties radio as well as Tatler magazine and the BBC.
 Our clients include book dealers, students, private collectors, Lambeth Palace, The Royal Star and Garter Home, the former Chief Executive of the Bank of Abu Dhabi, Loseley House, Metropolitan Police, literary agents, and universities.